fyrkov/refcards/AWS/EC2.md

 By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.\
 You can submit a Spot Fleet as a one-time request, which does not persist after the instances have been terminated.\
 You can include On-Demand Instance requests in a Spot Fleet request.

+#### Spot Blocks
+Spot Blocks allow you to request EC2 Spot Instances for 1 to 6 hours at a time to avoid being interrupted.\
+Spot Blocks are deprecated and is being phased out.